ravidziv/academic-kickstart/content/publication/info_ntk1/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Proceedings of the Symposium on Advances in Approximate Bayesian Inference
+publication: "Proceedings of the Symposium on Advances in Approximate Bayesian Inference"
 #publication_short: In *STC*

-In this  work, we study the generalization properties of infinite ensembles of infinitely-wide neural networks.
+abstract: In this  work, we study the generalization properties of infinite ensembles of infinitely-wide neural networks.
 Amazingly, this model family admits tractable calculations for many information-theoretic quantities.
 We report analytical and empirical investigations in the search for signals that correlate with generalization.